Upgrade To a New Release

 canton.X.Y.storage.parameters.migrate-and-start = yes

-To benefit from the new security features in protocol version 5, you must upgrade the domain accordingly.
+To benefit from the new security features in protocol version 5, you must upgrade the sync domain accordingly.

 Activation of unsupported features

-In order to activate unsupported features, you now need to explicitly enable dev-version-support on the domain (in addition to the non-standard config flag).
+In order to activate unsupported features, you now need to explicitly enable dev-version-support on the sync domain (in addition to the non-standard config flag).
 More information can be found in the documentation.

 Breaking changes around console commands